theoneand33/nova/README.md

 > [!NOTE]
 > Screenshot with "New Icons" mod

-## ✨ About
+## About

 Nova UI is a mod that refines the Zesn theme.
 It standardizes spacing, adjusts padding for UI elements, and improves the visual consistency of popups, tabs, menus, and panels.
 The mod maintains the Zen theme's original functionality while providing a more unified visual presentation

 ![Settings](https://raw.githubusercontent.com/qumeqa/nova/refs/heads/main/img/other.jpg)

-## 🔮 What It Changes
+## What It Changes

-- **Spacing & Padding** — Standardized padding values across buttons, menu items, and panels
+- Spacing & Padding — Standardized padding values across buttons, menu items, and panels
-- **Popup Styling** — Refined styling for menus, subviews, and dropdown elements
+- Popup Styling — Refined styling for menus, subviews, and dropdown elements
-- **Border & Corner Radius** — Consistent border radius for popups and panels
+- Border & Corner Radius — Consistent border radius for popups and panels
-- **Essentials Tabs** — Simplifies background colors, making them like regular tabs
+- Essentials Tabs — Simplifies background colors, making them like regular tabs
-- **Scrollbar Appearance** — Improved scrollbar styling
+- Scrollbar Appearance — Improved scrollbar styling

 ## ⚙️ Configuration

-- **Enable Border** — Add visible borders around all popups and panels
+- Enable Border — Add visible borders around all popups and panels
-- **Bleeding Corners Fix integration** — Fix white outlines on rounded corners
+- Bleeding Corners Fix integration — Fix white outlines on rounded corners
-- **New Essentials background colors** — Simplified background like regular tabs
+- New Essentials background colors — Simplified background like regular tabs
-- **Quietify Integration** — Add a calm visualizer type of animation to mute button to use with style and ease
+- Quietify Integration — Add a calm visualizer type of animation to mute button to use with style and ease
-- **Custom Font** — Replaces the interface font with any font you want
+- Custom Font — Replaces the interface font with any font you want

 ![Settings](https://raw.githubusercontent.com/qumeqa/nova/refs/heads/main/img/settings.png)